 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.5 months, from April 17 to September 2, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 18, with an average of 6.7 kWh.
+The brightest month of the year in Knoxville is June, with an average of 6.7 kWh.

 The darker period of the year lasts for 2.9 months, from November 10 to February 8, with an average daily incident shortwave energy per square meter below 3.2 kWh.
-The darkest day of the year is December 24, with an average of 2.3 kWh.
+The darkest month of the year in Knoxville is December, with an average of 2.4 kWh.

 For the purposes of this report, the geographical coordinates of Knoxville are 35.961 deg latitude, -83.921 deg longitude, and 896 ft elevation.